dregmi08/cse110_lab1/index.md

  While I do enjoy theory classes, I've been trying to also develop some tcehnical skills that might come in handy for internships, jobs, and personal projects.
 A few of my programming goals for this year include:

- - [ ] Learn to use React ***This is the goal that I want to achieve the most out of everything here since React is very useful and it's
+ - [ ] Learn to use React ~ ***This is the goal that I want to achieve the most out of everything here since React is very useful and it's
        important that I learn***
  - [ ] Learn to use Django
  - [ ] Learn HTML, Javascript, and CSS ~~(especially CSS, I'm no good at web design)~~
  - [ ] Learn to use MongoDB
  - [ ] Improve my typing speed <sub>(it's only 48 wpm which slows me down significantly)</sub>
- - [ ] Get more into Leetcode
+ - [ ] Get more into Leetcode ~ *I'm probably going to focus more on this during summer*

 I'm especially excited to work on a project team this quarter because I struggle a lot with coming up with creative ideas for projects.
 One of my biggest points of contention is how to come up with a project idea that is not only challenging enough to teach me new things, but one that